Information We Collect

-- Publish membership directories and registration lists as described below
+- Publish membership directories and registration lists as described below; and

 Publication of Your Personally Identifiable Information for Membership Directories and Registration Lists

-To allow other members and the public to find you, the Personally Identifiable Information we receive may be published on the Sites and other print or digital media, in a variety of ways, including, but not limited to, directories, membership lists, and other types of registration lists for NDIA programs and events (“Directory Lists”).
+To allow other members and the public to find you, the Personally Identifiable Information we receive may be published on the Sites and other print or digital media, in a variety of ways, including but not limited to directories, membership lists, and registration lists from NDIA meetings, conferences, and/or events (“Directory Lists”).
 Directory Lists will not include sensitive information, such as credit card or bank information, or social security numbers.
-Users may request their information be suppressed from Directory Lists by contacting us.
+Users may request that their information be suppressed from Directory Lists by contacting us.

 Sharing Your Personally Identifiable Information to Fulfill Service Requests and Perform Business Functions

-Sharing Your Personally Identifiable Information When Legally Necessary or to Protect the NDIA’s Interests
+Sharing Your Personally Identifiable Information When Legally Necessary or to Protect NDIA’s Interests

 Sharing Your Email Address Pursuant to NDIA Policy

-Your e-mail address will only be used by NDIA and its entities.
-We do not sell or rent e-mail addresses to anyone outside of NDIA.
-NDIA will also not share e-mail addresses to unrelated third-parties, affiliates, or NDIA members.
-Please understand, however, that your Email address could be visible to other members, others who have interest in NDIA events, as well as the general public through Directory Lists as set forth above.
+Your email address will only be used by NDIA and its entities.
+We do not sell or rent email addresses to anyone outside of NDIA.
+NDIA will also not share email addresses to unrelated third-parties, affiliates, or NDIA members.
+Please understand, however, that your email address could be visible to other members, others who have interest in NDIA meetings, conferences, and events, as well as the general public through Directory Lists as set forth above.

-NDIA may also share your Email address with third parties to enable the NDIA to take security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data.
-Finally, NDIA may share Email addresses with third parties as necessary for the NDIA to perform certain services on our behalf, such as packaging, mailing and delivering products and processing event registrations and to respond to your service requests.
+NDIA may also share your email address with third parties to enable NDIA to take security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data.
+Finally, NDIA may share email addresses with third parties as necessary for NDIA to perform certain services on our behalf, such as packaging, mailing, and delivering products, processing event registrations, and to respond to your service requests.

 How to Manage the Sharing of Your Personally Identifiable Information

-You can manage your profile and e-mail preferences, including opting out of e-mail by contacting us.
-Additionally, if you prefer to receive mailings only from the NDIA and have your name and address removed from the list we provide to certain companies, please contact us.
+You can manage your profile and email preferences, including opting out of email by contacting us at privacy@NDIA.org.
+Additionally, if you prefer to receive mailings only from NDIA and have your name and address removed from the list we provide to certain companies, please contact us at privacy@NDIA.org.
 For California residents, please consult the “Your California Privacy Rights” for additional considerations.

 How We May Use and Share Non-Personal Data